On equivariant asymptotic dimension: Introduction

-In Section \ref{sec:characterisations}, a number of different characterisations of equivariant asymptotic dimension and transfer reducibility are provided.
+The notion of equivariant asymptotic dimension relates to some other concepts, most importantly to asymptotic dimension (but also to amenable actions).
+The similarity of definitions and quantitative relations are discussed in Subsection \ref{S:zeroDim}.
+The second part of the paper, Section \ref{sec:characterisations}, is devoted to providing a number of different characterisations of equivariant asymptotic dimension and transfer reducibility (Theorem \ref{thm:characterisations}).
 Interestingly, appropriate forms of characterisations invented originally for asymptotic dimension are still valid in the very general framework of homotopy actions (transfer reducible groups).
-In \appendixname{} \ref{NoMetric}, we present one more characterisation and a different proof (not using metrisability) of their equivalences, assuming that we deal with ordinary (not homotopy) group actions.
+In Proposition \ref{prop:equivariantMultiplicity}, we present two more characterisations and a different proof (not using metrisability) of their equivalences, assuming that we deal with ordinary (not homotopy) group actions.

 In {\appendixname} \ref{equivariantTopological}, we strengthen the result of \cite{refinements} stating that for an equivariant covering one can find an equivariant refinement of dimension at most equal to the dimension of the space.
-In that sense, equivariant topological dimension is equal to the topological dimension.
-The theorem was originally formulated for finite groups and we generalise it to infinite groups if only the action is proper.
-It is independent of the rest of the paper.
+In that sense, ``equivariant topological dimension'' is equal to the topological dimension.
+The theorem was originally formulated for finite groups and we generalise it to infinite groups {provided the action is assumed to be proper}.
+It is used in Subsection \ref{s:roleOfX} in the proof of Lemma \ref{lem:interiorCovering}, but can be read independently from the rest of the paper.